jothamgoh/jothamgoh.github.io/ebook/_posts/2020-10-15-data-analyst-chapter-one.markdown

 ---
-layout:     post
-title:      Chapter one - Who is a data analyst, why read this?
+title: "Chapter one - Who is a data analyst, why read this?"
-date:       2020-10-15 15:31:19
+last_modified_at: 2020-10-15 15:31:19
-summary:    Who is a data analyst, why be one?
-categories: data, data analyst
+categories:
+  - Ebook
+tags:
+  - Data Analyst
 ---

 This book is about my experience becoming a data analyst.
 I'm not in any definition an expert.
 I've worked at exactly two different companies as a data analyst, with a slew of data interviews (mostly successful, some not) under my belt.
 This is just one path you can take if you're looking to transition into a data analyst career.
 Call me biased but I think it's one of the most meaningful, impactful and future proof jobs out there right now.